jsotiro/cypress-das-zap-buprsuite/README.md

 A PoC showing how to drive DAST scans with [Cypress](https://www.cypress.io) tests with the [OWASP ZAP](https://www.zaproxy.org/) againt the  [OWASP Juice Shop](https://owasp.org/www-project-juice-shop/).
 We also show how to use it with Burp Suite Pro.

-For OWASP ZAP, To use the Docker version install Docker and the command line in the project directory
+For OWASP ZAP, To use the Docker version install Docker.
+You also need to do [this](##### Handing Corporate Self-Signed Certifcates) if your organisation uses self-signed certificates in your corporate proxy

+From  the command line in the project directory

 ```bash
 export HTTP_PROXY=http://localhost:8080